josephclander/golden-square-exercises/phase_2_skill_challenges/06_single_class_design/design/exercise.md

-# {Task List} Class Design Recipe
+# {TaskList} Class Design Recipe

 ## 1. Describe the Problem

-_Put or write the user story here.
-Add any clarifying notes you might have._
->As a user
+> As a user
->So that I can keep track of my tasks
+> So that I can keep track of my tasks
->I want a program that I can add todo tasks to and see a list of them.
+> I want a program that I can add todo tasks to and see a list of them.

->As a user
+> As a user
->So that I can focus on tasks to complete
+> So that I can focus on tasks to complete
 > want to mark tasks as complete and have them disappear from the list.

 ## 2. Design the Class Interface